Background pattern

 • Warfarin (to thin the blood) and hydralazine (for hypertension)

-• Fluvoxamine and barbiturates (for anxiety and insomnia);
+• Fluvoxamine and barbiturics (to treat anxiety and insomnia);

 If you are taking clonidine (for hypertension or migraine) and propranolol together, do not stop taking clonidine unless your doctor tells you to.
-If you need to stop taking clonidine, your doctor will give you detailed instructions on how to do so.
+If stopping clonidine becomes necessary for you, your doctor will give you detailed instructions on how to do it.

 Pregnancy, breastfeeding, and fertility

-The use of this medication is not recommended during pregnancy, unless your doctor considers it essential.
+Pregnancy: The use of this medicine is not recommended during pregnancy, unless your doctor considers it essential.
+Breastfeeding: It is not recommended to breastfeed during treatment with this medicine.

 Propranolol Aurovitas contains lactose: